girishlande/cmake/readme.txt

 cd build
-and now use cmake to create your project using cmake system. cmake ../ now build your project cmake --build .
+and now use cmake to create your project using cmake system. cmake ../ now build your project in any of following mode cmake --build . --config debug cmake --build . --config release

-This will build your project using default cmpiler on your system and it should product factorial.exe in debug folder.
+This will build your project using default compiler on your system and it should product factorial.exe in debug/release folder.

 creating library
 -------------------